 30 June 2021

-La Drôme en Automne, but here it is!
+La Drôme en Automne, here it is!

 FFP

 I came across this small study yesterday while looking through emails for something entirely different.
-My friend Hélène Fraisse in Lyon sent it to me after my return from France where I went for a three month trip two years ago.
+My friend Hélène Fraisse, in Lyon sent it to me after my return from France where I went for a three month trip two years ago.
 I left all the paintings at her place in Lyon to safe keep before returning to Australia.
 It was the most marvellous trip!
 I saw so many friends EVERYWHERE, all over.

 This small picture was one of a few which I made of La Milande, a small mountain just to the east of Dieulefit.
 It was done in the field behind the home of my painter friend Giulia Archer.